Summer Bridge Academy

 The student development counselors seek to:

-- Develop an awareness of educational and career goals of each student
+- Develop an awareness of the students educational and career goals

 - Serve as a role model through long-term mentoring

-- Provide assistance in helping students obtain financial aid
+- Provide assistance with financial aid and financial literacy

-- Help students develop self-confidence, self-determination and self-esteem
+- Support students in developing and fostering self-confidence, self-determination, and self-esteem